Knit Your Roots: Alpine Tracht, Heritage, and the Poetry of Stitches

 For those curious about the history behind Alpine Tracht and knitting culture, these sources inspired our research and storytelling:

-1. Friedrich Nietzsche, "Mode – Moderne", in "Menschliches, Allzumenschliches II", Fragment 215, cited after Barbara Vinken, "Die Blument der Mode", Klett-Cotta, Stuttgart 2016.
+Friedrich Nietzsche, "Mode - Moderne", in "Menschliches, Allzumenschliches II", Fragment 215, nach Barbara Vinken, "Die Blumen der Mode", Klett-Cotta, Stuttgart 2016.